mgodwin/rails_observatory/README.md

 The only penalty is that the more data you keep, the more space it will take up.
 The default is 1 year.

 To store metrics, we use RedisTimeSeries and a few compaction rules to make querying speedy.
-Raw Metrics are retained for 1 minute, then downsampled to per second
+Raw Metrics are retained for 1 minute, then downsampled to 10 second resolution.

 > Uncompressed, the timestamp and the value each consume 8 bytes (or 16 bytes/128 bits in total) for each sample.